 Another issue to address is whether the tilting phenomenon is particular to static stripes, or if it is generic to the stripe correlations which may also be fluctuating.
 Spin fluctuations are ubiquitous in the phase diagram of cuprates \cite{Keimer2015}.
 In the stripe picture, the low-energy spin fluctuations may be thought of as spin waves associated with the ordered stripes, i.e., dynamic stripes \cite{Batista2001,Kivelson2003,Vojta2006,Huang2017}, but the universality of this description is still under debate \cite{Vojta2009}.
 Due to the broad widths and weak cross sections of the spin fluctuation peaks, it is extremely challenging to detect small peak shifts in the inelastic neutron scattering.
 Most of the previous studies of the \textit{Y}-shift focused on static stripes, and it remains an open question whether the static and fluctuating spin correlations are characterized by the same stripe tilting.

 Here, we present our comprehensive high-resolution neutron scattering study of the \textit{Y}-shift phenomenon on a single crystal of LSCO with $x=0.12$, which has the longest length scale for the spin correlations \cite{Yamada1998}.
 The sample was mounted in the $(HK0)$ zone, and tetragonal notation is used unless otherwise noted.
-More details of the experiments can be found in Sec.~\ref{sec:methods}.
-The elastic scattering results in Sec.~\ref{sec:results_elastic} verify the existence of the \textit{Y}-shift in static SDW order.
-Importantly, we determine the spin direction in LSCO for the first time and provide a new method to determine the interlayer correlations.
-The inelastic scattering results in Sec.~\ref{sec:results_inelastic} offer the first evidence for the same \textit{Y}-shift in the dynamic spin stripes, where the spin fluctuation direction is found to be predominantly isotropic.
-In Sec.~\ref{sec:results_dmrg}, our numerical calculations using the DMRG method \cite{White1992} explain the \textit{Y}-shift.
-Here, the anisotropy of the next-nearest neighbor hopping term $t^{\prime}$ plays a key role.
-In Sec.~\ref{sec:discussion}, we discuss the implications of our results.
+More details of the experiments can be found in the Methods.
+First, our elastic scattering results verify the existence of the \textit{Y}-shift in static \gls*{SDW} order.
+To the best of our knowledge, we determine the spin direction in LSCO for the first time, and provide a new method to determine the interlayer correlations.
+Then, the inelastic scattering results offer the first evidence for the same \textit{Y}-shift in the dynamic spin stripes, where the spin fluctuation direction is found to be predominantly isotropic.
+Finally, our numerical calculations using the \gls*{DMRG} method \cite{White1992} explain the microscopic origin of the \textit{Y}-shift.
+The anisotropy of the next-nearest neighbor hopping term $t^{\prime}$ plays a key role here.